alptugidin/redux-todo/README.md

 # redux-todo
-Todo app with redux toolkit and tailwindcss. <br/>
+Todo app with redux toolkit, tailwindcss and vitejs. <br/>
-npm run dev && npm run server (for api server)
+npm run dev && npm run server (for the api server)